jesselessa/rover-js/README.md

 # rover-js

-This project is an interactive application that allows you to control a rover on a virtual grid.
+This project is an interactive application that allows a user to control a rover on a virtual grid using directional buttons.
 The goal is to provide a fun experience while practicing basic programming concepts.

 ## Table of Contents